-This guide is built for beginners.
-We’ll walk you through the basics of manufacturing process automation, explain how to approach it, and help you avoid common missteps.
+This guide explains the basics of manufacturing process automation, how to approach it step by step, and how to avoid common mistakes when automating manufacturing processes.

 What Is Manufacturing Process Automation?

-Manufacturing process automation refers to using technology to control and monitor production with minimal human intervention.
+Manufacturing process automation refers to the use of technology to control, monitor, or execute production activities with minimal manual intervention.

-The goal is to automate tasks, especially repetitive, rule-based ones, so that machines or software can handle them more reliably, quickly, and cost-effectively than manual labor.
+In practice, automation in the manufacturing industry focuses especially on repetitive, rule-based tasks, so that machines or software can handle them more reliably, quickly, and cost-effectively than manual labor.

 Automation includes everything from robotic arms on assembly lines to software that schedules jobs or tracks inventory levels.

 Automation can be applied in various parts of a manufacturing operation.
 You don’t need to automate everything at once.
-You can start small and expand over time.
+Most facilities start with targeted improvements and expand over time.

 - Start with a Real, Measurable Problem